Adityakr6519/GDP-analysis/README.md

 # GDP-analysis
-Analysis of GDP data.
-Refer readme for more info
+Analysis of GDP data using python and its libraries.
+Use jpyter notebook to open the .ipynb file